Michellehlcn/Michellehlcn/README.md

 - 👋 Hi, I’m @Michellehlcn
-- 👀 I’m interested in buidling applications, devOps.
+- 👀 I’m interested in buidling applications, devOps, flutter.
 - 🌱 I’m currently practicing as a software engineer freelancer, self-employed at the moment
 - 💞️ I’m looking to collaborate on projects which I can add up the value and further ideas
 - 📫 How to reach me: please shoot me a message via email michellehlcn.au@gmail.com